hms-dbmi/crestree/vignettes/tree_guide.md

-#title: "Analysis of branching trajectories"
+# title: "Analysis of branching trajectories"
----

 This vignette describes tree reconstruction procedure and basic routines to explore gene expression patterns associated with the tree.
 It demonstrates application of the tree analysis to neural crest system.
 The guideline starts with processed data, including normalized gene expression matrix and t-SNE embedding, shows how to reconstruct the tree, analyse transcriptional events along the tree and provides a number of visualization routines.